Rohith-actl/actuarial-application-tracker/README.md

 ## How to Access

 This tracker is shared with Australian actuarial students.
-If you'd like access, please use the file.
+If you'd like access, please use the file or link provided.

 ---